disabeast111/SWE-Lab/README.md

 Answer: We will use a Google Doc to track tasks, progress, and deadlines.
 We will also include the in-class meetings and the out of class ones.

-Link to Google Doc: https://docs.google.com/document/d/1wlEKOTzCqEVpTH9jjg3PzXCm0iDlF_545Q572T4S0H0/edit?usp=sharing_eil_se_dm&ts=6335b83e

-# Team Meeting Log
+# Team Meeting Log Google Doc: https://docs.google.com/document/d/1mfBhHEyZcC71aVnraedn7Oj7yW9jtB4kZQOMVPniHdI/edit

-Link to Google Doc: https://docs.google.com/document/d/1wlEKOTzCqEVpTH9jjg3PzXCm0iDlF_545Q572T4S0H0/edit?usp=sharing_eil_se_dm&ts=6335b83e